 Report the Incident to Police

 Call the police as soon as possible and file an accident report.
-Give them:
+Give them the following information:

 - Names of possible witnesses